What also gave a mark during the entire stay was how we got fond of the people and their overall attitude.

 - They stop at the pedestrian lane.

-- My son dropped his train ticket at the escalator and we could not find it as we reached the end of the ride, we were surprise that a Japanese woman actually went down to get it for us and handed it with all smile.
+- My son dropped his train ticket at the escalator and we could not find it as we reached the end of the ride, we were surprised that a Japanese woman actually went down to get it for us and handed it with all smile.

 - It was quite a struggle to speak with them in English but despite the communication barrier, they tried to understand what we were saying and was eager to unpuzzle our words.
 Hubby was looking for a Nike store and Google Maps could not reliably locate it for us so we asked for direction to a mall-attendant nearby.
 It took a while before he understood what we were looking for and when he did, he actually walked us to the spot.